gazoscalvertos/Hass-Custom-Alarm/README.md

 The default password to access the settings page is: HG28!!&dn

-There are many improvements to be made in the code still and this is very much an alpha release and should not be used in a live enviroment!!
+There are many improvements to be made in the code still and this is very much an alpha release and should not be used in a live environment!!

 Please test and provide feedback/suggestions.

+### Features:
+- Multi Language Support (NEW)
+- State specific groups and times (NEW)
+- Panic Mode
+- MQTT Integration
+- Alarm State Persistence on reboots/power restore
+- Lockout of HA sidebar when armed
+- Custom Panel allowing your own html to display whatever you choose (Cameras, Sliding Images etc)
+- Passcode Attemps/Lockout
+- Support for custom device states
+- Code panel 0-9 on disarm only
+- Weather Status (Optional) - **NOTE:** Weather sensor nows supports generic sensors (sensor.weather_summary & sensor.weather_temperature) if these are not found then it will default to the dark sky sensors (sensor.dark_sky_summary & sensor.dark_sky_temperature)
+- Perimeter Mode (Optional) - I use this to only arm a particular set of sensors (doors) whilst I'm using all floors.
+- Masks passcode on entry
+- clock display (Optional)
+- Digit code entry on disarm
+- Themed colours depending on alarm state
+- Countdown timer on 'Pending' state
+- Notification of Open Sensors with the option to override
+- Information/Debug panel

 ### Change Log:
 - 22/11/2018: